congma/lru_ng/doc/source/thread-safety.rst

 computing the hash by a C extension on an internal :term:`buffer <bytes-like object>` for speed.
 Even if :meth:`~object.__hash__` may be made to execute before entering the critical section (relying on not-so-public Python C API), :meth:`~object.__eq__` currently cannot be.
-When a thread-switch happens as a result of them in the middle of a method call, another thread may try to call into a method, too, causing contention.
+When a thread-switch happens in the middle of a method call, another thread may try to call into a method, too, causing contention.
 There's limited built-in ability to detect this at run-time, but currently,

 .. warning::